gohugoio/hugo/content/functions/in.md

 aliases: []
 ---

-`in` checks if an element is in an array (or slice) and returns a corresponding boolean value.
 The elements supported are strings, integers and floats, although only float64 will match as expected.

 In addition, `in` can also check if a substring exists in a string.